What is a Fallen Angel?

 1. Changes in Business Segments

 An entity may receive a downgrade in its credit rating due to the underperforming of specific segments of its business.
-For example, in the case of Nokia, the telecom equipment business segment generated higher revenues than the handheld devices segment that was struggling due to shifts in consumer appetites and technological changes.
+For example, in the case of Nokia, the telecom equipment business segment generated higher revenues than the handheld devices segment.
 With the introduction of more sophisticated mobile devices by competitors such as Apple and Microsoft, Nokia was unable to generate adequate revenues from its handheld devices business.
-After selling the handheld devices segment to Microsoft, Nokia had the opportunity to focus on improving the telecom equipment segment to generate more revenues.
+After selling the handheld devices segment to Microsoft, Nokia was able to focus on improving the telecom equipment segment to generate more revenues.

 2. Expenditure Reduction